 3. Thus the good fighter is able to secure himself against defeat, but cannot make certain of defeating the enemy.
-4. Hence the saying: One may KNOW how to conquer without being able to DO it.
-5. Security against defeat implies defensive tactics; ability to defeat the enemy means taking the offensive.

 [Chang Yu says this is done, "By concealing the disposition of his troops, covering up his tracks, and taking unremitting precautions."]